tollefsj/aortic-valve-event-detection/docs/index.md

-The article is sent for publication in the Journal of Biomedical and Healthcare Bioinformatics.
+The article is sent for publication in the Journal of Biomedical and Health Informatics.

-""""""The article was published in the Journal of Biomedical and Healthcare Bioinformatics and is available [online](https://ieeexplore.ieee.org/document/9216477).""""""
+""""""The article was published in the Journal of Biomedical and Health Informatics and is available [online](https://ieeexplore.ieee.org/document/9216477).""""""

 ## Supplementary Material